 - Line style: color you would like the line to appear on the graph

-- Start Date: select the month and year you would like the target to begin.
+- Start Month and Year: the month and year you would like the target to begin.
 This is typically aligned with a company's fiscal year or just the calendar year.

 - Update Frequency (how often does the target change): Annually, Semi-Annually, Quarterly, Monthly